ynevet/dynamodb-doc-client-wrapper/README.md

 # amazon-dynamodb-doc-client-wrapper
-A wrapper around AWS DynamoDB document client (DynamoDB/DAX)
+A wrapper class around AWS DynamoDB document client for DynamoDB or DAX usages.